 The “entry” range of wines comes under the category of precise, delicate and nicely balanced between weight, acidity and aromatic fruit.
 That range includes Muscat, Pinot Blanc, Riesling Village and Pinot d’Alsace and would serve as a great panel of wines as part of an Alsace educational foundation.
 Following on there are six specialist cuveés – yes, this is Alsace and there are just six.

 Riesling Granite – from the terraced slopes of the Grand Cru Schlossberg, although the Grand Cru title is not used on the label.
-The soil type is granitic, with sandy clay topsoil than tends to drain superfast and Riesling stands up well to this sort of hydric stress.
-The high mineral content produces Riesling’s, which are tight and structured with a high purity.
-Laurent Barth’s delicate and precise vinifications encourage certain finesse than helps open this Riesling while maintaining a long dry, saline finish.
+The soil type is granitic, with sandy clay topsoil that tends to drain super fast and Riesling stands up well to this sort of hydric stress.
+The high mineral content produces Riesling’s which are tight and structured, with a high purity.
+Laurent Barth’s delicate and precise vinifications encourage a certain finesse that helps open this Riesling while maintaining a long dry, saline finish.